railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 ## Meanwhile ...

 Sirius Black was sitting in Azkaban.
 Alone.
 In the dark.
 Transformed as Padfoot.
-He would get his revenge.
+He would get his cupcake.